iotaledger/iota-wiki/iota/docs/zebra-iota-edge-sdk/tutorials/track-trace-ledger-api/track-trace-ledger-api-tutorial-102.md

 As seen above, one can use the information in the header to retrieve the next page of transactions.

-### Obtain the details of the Streams Channel used to track an EPC.
+### Obtain the details of the Streams Channel used to track an EPC

 This API allows you to retrieve the details of the IOTA Streams channel that contains all read transactions of a respective RFID EPC.